-I believe my job as a teacher is, simply put, to help students learn: to help open them up to new ideas or information, and to clarify concepts for them.
-In my view, this is not a task of one-way communication but rather a two-way or group conversation: it is about listening to each other and engaging in ideas, about addressing students’ needs and enabling a positive experience in the classroom, about giving students the tools they need to go off and learn, grow, and be creative on their own, outside of the classroom space.
+Renata Jackson believes that her job as a teacher is to help students learn: to open them up to new ideas or information, and to clarify concepts for them.
+It is not a task of one-way communication, but rather a two-way or group conversation.
+It is about listening to each other and engaging in ideas, about addressing students’ needs and enabling a positive experience in the classroom, about giving students the tools they need to go off and learn, grow, and be creative on their own, outside of the classroom space.

 What distinguishes the School of Filmmaking from most other film schools is that we view Cinema Studies as absolutely integral to the study of filmmaking practice.
-This is an emphasis that I have been and continue to be adamant about upholding.
 Our students must learn where their beloved art-form has come from, must study their filmic forebears, in order best to pick up the cinematic mantle and journey forward as creative artists.